Warhog76/OCR_P5_Blog/README.md

 ### Steps to install your program:

-Start your local server.
+- Start your local server.
-Upload the sql file which is at the root of the project on your database management interface provided with your local server (phpmyadmin...).
+- Upload the sql file which is at the root of the project on your database management interface provided with your local server (phpmyadmin...).
-Change the database connection information: /src/App/Repositories/Databsae.php -> line 18 to 21.
+- Change the database connection information: /src/App/Repositories/Databsae.php -> line 18 to 21.
-Get an admin account
+- Get an admin account

-Connect to the DBMS corresponding to your local server.
+- Connect to the DBMS corresponding to your local server.
-Open the "blog" database.
+- Open the "blog" database.
-Go to the Account table.
+- Go to the Account table.
-Change username, email. the default password is: admin.
+- Change username, email. the default password is: admin.
 You will be able to change it once you have launched the blog.

-Dites comment faire pour lancer votre projet

 ### Created with